rawsh/OpenCorsairLink/README.md

 OpenCorsairLink
 ===============
+### Installing

+Deb complied on Ubuntu 17 as of commit 30db298

 ### Running
 Since the program needs direct hardware access you should run this with 'sudo' or as root.